Artanis/git-guide/guide.rst

 ``master`` is your commit, and the remote branch ``origin/master`` is still on it's last commit.

+Since you don't have push access to this example repo, it's kind of hard to tutorial that part.

 ..
 The github repository for the class project will be
     https://github.com/Artanis/CSC220-Class-Project (since this is a
     private repository you will not be able to view this until a few steps in.)